palesl/senate_tfs/README.md

 # senate_tfs

 This repository contains code to calculate the temporal focus of speeches in the Australian Senate.
-It is a sister repository to commons_tfs[commons_tfs](https://github.com/chrishanretty/commons_tfs)
+It is a sister repository to Chris Hanretty's [commons_tfs](https://github.com/chrishanretty/commons_tfs)

 The speeches come from the [parlinfo](https://parlinfo.aph.gov.au/parlInfo/search/search.w3p) website.